sourcegraph/handbook/content/company-info-and-process/policies/data-management-policy.md

 - Restricted data shall be encrypted in transit over public networks and at rest
 - NDA required (if disclosed to a 3rd party)

-### **Confidential Data Handling**
+### **Private Data Handling**

-Confidential data is subject to the following protection and handling requirements:
+Private data is subject to the following protection and handling requirements:

 - Access is restricted to specific employees, roles and/or departments
-- Confidential systems shall not allow unauthenticated or anonymous access
+- Private systems shall not allow unauthenticated or anonymous access
-- Confidential Customer Data shall not be used or stored in non-production systems/environments
+- Private Customer Data shall not be used or stored in non-production systems/environments
-- Confidential data shall be encrypted in transit over public networks
+- Private data shall be encrypted in transit over public networks
-- Mobile device hard drives containing confidential data, including laptops, shall be encrypted
+- Mobile device hard drives containing private data, including laptops, shall be encrypted
-- Mobile devices storing or accessing confidential data shall be protected by a log-on password or passcode and shall be configured to lock the screen after five (5) minutes of non-use
+- Mobile devices storing or accessing private data shall be protected by a log-on password or passcode and shall be configured to lock the screen after five (5) minutes of non-use
 - Backups shall be encrypted
-- Confidential data shall not be stored on personal phones or devices or removable media including USB drives, CD’s, or DVD’s
+- Private data shall not be stored on personal phones or devices or removable media including USB drives, CD’s, or DVD’s
-- Paper records shall be labeled “confidential” and securely stored and disposed
+- Paper records shall be labeled “Private” and securely stored and disposed
-- Hard drives and mobile devices used to store confidential information must be securely wiped prior to disposal or physically destroyed
+- Hard drives and mobile devices used to store private information must be securely wiped prior to disposal or physically destroyed
-- Transfer of confidential data to people or entities outside the company shall only be done in accordance with a legal contract or arrangement, and the explicit written permission of management or the data owner
+- Transfer of rivate data to people or entities outside the company shall only be done in accordance with a legal contract or arrangement, and the explicit written permission of management or the data owner

 ### **Internal Data Handling**